Kikolator/savage/docs/FUNCTIONS.md

 Sendgrid Functions:
 - **updateSendgerid**: Gets the latest custom field and list ids from sendgrid and stores them in firestore.

+## Event Triggers

+To keep app services clean and lean we use firestore event triggers to run document specific logic, for example on a status change, email confirmation, etc...
+We use a simple API to update the document, and then the event trigger will handle all necesarry logic from there.

+Event triggers:
+- TrialdayEvents

+## OfficeRnd Integration

+### Webhook Handler
+- **OfficeRnd Webhook**: Handles real-time updates from OfficeRnd
+  - Verifies webhook signatures
+  - Updates Firestore collections
+  - Triggers downstream integrations

+### Scheduled Functions
+- **OfficeRnd Sync Validation**: Daily validation of data consistency
+  - Compares Firestore vs OfficeRnd data
+  - Rebuilds missing data if needed
+  - Alerts on inconsistencies

+### Data Access Patterns
+- **Read Operations**: Always from Firestore (fast, consistent)
+- **Write Operations**: Always to OfficeRnd API (triggers webhooks)
+- **Migration/Recovery**: Direct API access when needed

+For detailed implementation, see [Office RnD Documentation](./OFFICE_RND.md).

 ## Core

 Core functionalities of our functions package.